halbielee/EPS/README.md

 15 Apr, 2022: Minor update on information about the method setting up 'cls_labels.npy' the for ms-coco 17 dataset
 - Please see the issue: [coco17](https://github.com/halbielee/EPS/issues/13)

+22 Feb, 2023: Minor update on the download link for coco dataset (Masks, Saliency maps)
 ## Installation